 To reheat, put it back on a baking sheet and roast in the oven at 400°F for about 15 minutes or until the cheese is melty and the asparagus and tomatoes are heated through.

-Why You Should Make this Caprese Asparagus
+Why You Will Love this Caprese Roasted Asparagus

 - It’s quick.
 This fresh side dish comes together in just 30 minutes.